Head Office and Hiratsuka Factory (HQ-Hp)

 In order to reduce the number of traffic accidents, we provide traffic safety guidance and conduct road safety seminars for all employees twice a year.
 Each month, we conduct traffic safety education and other activities at each workplace.

-Furthermore, three times a year before long vacations, we raise awareness of traffic safety by showing an educational video about traffic safety in the cafeteria during lunch time.
+Furthermore, three times a year before long vacations, we raise awareness of traffic safety by showing an educational video about traffic safety in office.
 We are aware of our responsibility as a company that plays a part in the automotive industry, and are working to prevent traffic accidents.

 Health management